Get started#

 Install Plone#

 First, choose a Plone user interface, or frontend.
-You can read Choose a user interface to help inform your choice between Volto and Classic UI.
+Read Choose a user interface to help inform your choice between Volto and Classic UI.

-This is the recommended way to install Plone for a new project with the Volto frontend.
+This is the recommended way to install Plone with either Volto or Classic UI for a frontend.

-This is one way to install Plone with the Classic UI frontend.
+This is another way to install Plone with the Classic UI frontend, but not Volto.
 Using Buildout will be the most familiar way for admins who have experience with Plone 3, 4, or 5.

-This is one way to install Plone with the Classic UI frontend.
+This is another way to install Plone with the Classic UI frontend, but not Volto.
 It provides a basic installation without many additional tools to help with development.

 This option is for developers who want to contribute to Plone and its packages.